Beloth/Ostston-Work/Notes/Next Session.md

 A wail echoes though the the room "Sooo moorre thieveees coome." " youuu willl suffferrr asss alll haveee suffeerrred beefoore youuuuu"

 The Ghost of Lady Granrus attacks
+2 Zombies will be attracted to the door way and attack the person with the hand in the hole.

 #### Hidden door
 Hidden door Investigation DC 15 to spot the door